alexpods/bin-search-tree/README.md

 ###.reduce()###

 Applies provided function against accumulator and each node of the tree.
-Direction of tree traversion: from min key to max key.
+Direction of tree traversion: from the min key to the max key.
 You will be able to change direction in the future versions of the library.

 ```js
 var result = test.reduce(callback [, initialValue]);
 ```

-- **callback**: Function executed on each node ot the tre.
-Returns new value of accumulator for the next node.
+- **callback**: Function executed on each node ot the tree.
+Returns new accumulator value for the next invokation.
 It has following arguments:
     - *accumulator*: Value previously returned by last invokation of the `callback` or `initialValue` if this is first `calback` invokation.
     - *value*: Value of the current node.
     - *key*:   Key of the current node.